CDE will be closed on Monday, May 30 for the Memorial Day holiday.

 Concurrent Enrollment Expansion and Innovation Grant Program

-The purpose of the Concurrent Enrollment Expansion and Innovation Grant Program is to provide grants to partnering local education providers and institutions of higher education to expand and innovate concurrent enrollment opportunities to qualified students.
-The 2021-22 grant awards up to $50,000 per approved applicant to be used through June 30, 2022.
+The purpose of the Concurrent Enrollment Expansion and Innovation (CEEI) Grant Program is to provide grants to partnering local education providers and institutions of higher education to expand and innovate concurrent enrollment opportunities to qualified students.

-- RFA Webinar: An application Q&A webinar occurred on Wednesday, March 24, 2021 from 10:00 a.m. to 11:00 a.m.
-Review the presentation and recording.
-If you have additional questions, please email CompetitiveGrants@cde.state.co.us.
+- RFA Webinar: An application Q&A webinar occurred on Wednesday, March 16, 2022.
+Please access the webinar recording and slides for step-by-step application guidance.
+If you have questions regarding the application, please email CompetitiveGrants@cde.state.co.us.

 In May 2019, the Colorado State Legislature passed Senate Bill 19-176, the Concurrent Enrollment Expansion and Innovation Grant Program Act.
 The act clarifies the differences between concurrent enrollment, dual enrollment, and other programs that enable a student to earn postsecondary credits while the student is enrolled in high school.
 Beginning in the 2020-21 school year, each school district, charter school, and public school operated by a board of cooperative services (local education provider) that enrolls students in grades 9 through 12 is required to provide the opportunity for concurrent enrollment.
 Additionally, the act creates the concurrent enrollment expansion and innovation grant program, a grant program, to provide grants to local education providers to use in starting to offer concurrent enrollment or expanding the availability of concurrent enrollment.